LogicTronix/Tensorflow-Installation-on-PYNQ-FPGA/README.md

 Tensorflow installed on PYNQ FPGA

-Here is complete Step by Step tutorial [download PDF] : TensorFlow_Installation_on_PYNQ_Nov_6_2018 [https://logictronix.com/wp-content/uploads/2019/04/TensorFlow_Installation_on_PYNQ_Nov_6_2018.pdf]
+Here is complete Step by Step tutorial [download PDF] : TensorFlow_Installation_on_PYNQ_Nov_6_2018 [https://logictronix.com/wp-content/uploads/2019/04/TensorFlow_Installation_on_PYNQ_Nov_6_2018.pdf].

 This Tutorial is based on the hillhao github.
 His steps is little fast, so we break down into the detail tutorial.
-The Tutorial PDF is attached on the attachment!
+The Tutorial PDF is attached on the above link!

-This tutorial also have been published at Hackster by our CEO, Krishna Gaihre:  https://www.hackster.io/gaihrekrishna/tensorflow-installation-on-pynq-44c132
+This tutorial also have been published at Hackster: https://www.hackster.io/gaihrekrishna/tensorflow-installation-on-pynq-44c132

-#tensorflow #pynq #FPGA #Machine #Learning #Python
+#Tensorflow #Pynq #FPGA #Machine #Learning #Python